-Powell’s design for the competition contained 12 terrace blocks, one 11-storey block, and a community centre, in a formal layout.
+Powell’s design for the competition provided 12 low-level terrace blocks, one 11-storey block, and a community centre, in a formal layout.
 When the competition was held in 1952, the land for the estate did not extend as far as Goswell Road, so Powell made a virtue of the original lack of street frontage and created an inward-looking estate, with terraces grouped round a series of courtyards.
 The pre-war road pattern was erased.
 Powell’s design took advantage of the basements left by the former buildings to produce a series of varied levels, with sunken courtyards and gardens areas.

 Changes to the design

-The plan was altered considerably and the layout became less symmetrical, but the design’s underlying principles remained unchanged.
+The plan was altered considerably, and the layout became less symmetrical, but the design’s underlying principles remained unchanged.
 There were a number of reasons for changes.

 - The rules on the height of blocks of flats was changed, allowing Great Arthur House to be built higher than originally proposed.
 In fact, increasing the height of Great Arthur House and the number of small flats it could contain became essential when the London County Council imposed limits on the density of buildings as against open space in any development.